csound-flossmanual/csound-floss/book/16-a-digital-audio.md

 - **Frequency**: The number of cycles or periods per second, measured in Hertz (Hz).
 If a sound has a frequency of 440 Hz it completes 440 cycles every second.
-Read more about frequency in the&nbsp;
+Read more about frequency in the [next chapter](01-b-pitch-and-frequency.md).
-  [next chapter](01-b-pitch-and-frequency.md).

 - **Phase:** This is the starting point of a waveform.